 Are you ready to Spring Forward?
 Welcome to daylight savings!

-Fenced Parks – (Ideal if you’re not totally confident in Fido’s ability to find his parents amidst the excitement)
+Fenced Parks in Alexandria City – (Ideal if you’re not totally confident in Fido’s ability to find his parents amidst the excitement)

 - Simpson Stadium Park at Monroe Avenue – this park is AWESOME!
 It is lighted at night, has water fountains for pups and people, lots of comfy benches, and is right across the street from Swing’s Coffee (major bonus)